- Arts and Design»

 9 inch by 2 inch strip of tagboard

-Click on the word Pattern here, or in the supplies list above, to get the turkey pattern.
-Print the turkey on cardstock or tagboard to the give the turkey some stability.
+Click on the word "Pattern" in the supplies list above to get the turkey pattern.
+Print the turkey on cardstock or tagboard to give the turkey stability.
+Use these directions, or do your own thing.

 1. Think of a disguise for your turkey.
 Some ideas are: Superman, jailbird, Santa.
 Use your imagination and ingenuity to come up with a disguise that will save your turkey from the oven.